Rubayet19/personal-api-dashboard/memory.md

 ## Project Status

 The project is now complete, with all core features implemented and working as expected.
-The final phase focused on dashboard statistics, performance optimizations, and streamlining the user interface to provide a comprehensive API management experience.
+The final phase focused on user experience enhancements, particularly improving real-time updates to provide an even more responsive and interactive dashboard.

 The application now offers:
 - Secure API key management